Detection of Glottal Closure Instants from Raw Speech using Convolutional Neural Networks: Methodology

-The task is to output the probability of presence of a GCI $y_{c}$, as well as its location $y_{r}$ ($0\le y_{r}<w_{d}$), within each detection window.
-Ideally, for a window with a GCI, $y_{c}=1$ and $y_{r}=d$ (where $d$ is the distance between the onset of the window and location of the GCI within the window) and for a window without a GCI, $y_{c}=0$, and $y_{r}$ is arbitrary (Refer Fig. 1).
+The task is to output the probability of presence of a GCI $y_{c}\; (0 \leq y_c \leq 1)$, as well as its location $y_{r}$ ($0\le y_{r}<w_{d}$), within each detection window.
+Ideally, for a window with a GCI, true $y_{c}=1$ and true $y_{r}=d$ (where $d$ is the distance between the onset of the window and location of the GCI within the window) and for a window without a GCI, true $y_{c}=0$, and true $y_{r}$ can be anything and is immaterial (Refer eq.\eqref{eq: loss fn}).
 Since a single network predicts both the probability of occurrence of the GCI and location of the GCI, the loss function consists of two terms, the classification error which is standard cross entropy loss and the regression error which is the mean squared loss between the actual and the predicted location of the GCI within a window.
 Mathematically,

-where $t_c^j$ is $1$ if the $j^{th}$ sample window has a GCI, and is $0$ otherwise. $t_r^j$ is the actual location of the GCI within the $j^{th}$ window, $N$ is the number of datapoints within a training batch. $w_{c}$ are $w_{r}$ are the weights of the classification and regression loss respectively.
+where $t_c^j$ is $1$ if the $j^{th}$ sample window has a GCI, and is $0$ otherwise. $t_r^j$ is the actual location of the GCI within the $j^{th}$ window, $N$ is the number of datapoints within a training batch. $c_{1}$ and $c_{2}$ are the weights of the classification and regression loss respectively, found empirically using grid search.
 Note that the regression loss is divided by the number of true GCIs in a batch (instead of total number of datapoints) to account for the fact that there are fewer samples for the regression block in every batch compared to the classification block.
-The ratio of $w_{c}$ to $w_{r}$ is set to 1:10 to account for the numerical range of the classifiation ([0,1]) and regression arms ( [0,32] at a sampling rate of 16 kHz).
-The output of the classification sigmoid is thresholded at 0.5 and only the detections with $y_c \geq 0.5$ are called the candidate GCIs and considered for further processing.